raspberrypilearning/clone-wars/en/step_9.md

 --- task ---

-Add the code to make each `Orange` sprite clone drop, starting from the `Bat` sprite and falling towards the bottom of the Stage.
+Add code to the `Orange` to make each of its clone drop, starting from the `Bat` sprite and falling towards the bottom of the Stage.

 ![orange sprite](images/orange-sprite.png)